Physics-Dude/Phys-Index-EyetrackVR-HW/README.md

 ### Print
 - Print all 3 parts in PETG
 - Refer or use the "PRINT ME" file for suggest orientations.
-- ENABLE SUPPORT MATERIAL on build plate only but dont support bridges!
+- ENABLE SUPPORT MATERIAL on build plate only.

 ### Mod the hub
 - Take the aforementioned USB hub apart (it slides out with a little force) and de-solder all the connectors.
 Save at least one of the small USB 2.0 ones.